RoboCoin/robocoin-connector/README.md

 * robocoin.baseUrl https://www.somefutureurl.net/api/0

 When everything's installed, run "supervisor app.js" in a developement environment, or "npm start" in production.

+Open the connector dashboard in a browser and go to the Configuration page.
+Configure each kiosk.

 ## Extending